Edit on GitHub

 4. Select the /camera/image_compensated topic to display the camera image.

 5. Capture each traffic sign from the rqt_image_view and crop unnecessary part of image.
-For the best performance, it is recommended to use original traffic sign images used in the track.
+For the best performance, it is recommended to use original traffic sign images as seen on the track.

 6. Save the images in the turtlebot3_autorace_detect package /turtlebot3_autorace_2020/turtlebot3_autorace_detect/image/.
 The file name should match with the name used in the source code.